-Pages 2 allows you to add 3D charts.
+Pages allows you to add 3D charts to your documents.
 To add a chart:

-- 1. Choose Objects > Chart in the toolbar or select Insert > Chart. - 2.
+- 1. Click on the Chart button in the toolbar or select Insert > Chart. - 2.
 Use the handles to resize the chart or drag on it to reposition it on the slide canvas. - Open the Chart Inspector and click on Edit Data to open the Chart Data Editor.
 The Chart Editor will already have some placeholder data entered for you.
-Click on each cell to edit it and enter your won data, or copy and paste data from another program.
+Click on each cell to edit it and enter your own data...

-- 4. To change the chart type, use the pulldown menu to the right of the Edit Data button. - 5.
-To create a 3D chart, select a 3D type and then use the options in the 3D Scene area to set options such as lighting direction and chart depth.
+- 4. To change the chart type, use the pulldown menu to the left of the Edit Data button in the Chart Inspector. - To create a 3D chart, select a 3D type and then use the options in the 3D Scene area to set options such as lighting direction and chart depth.
 You can use the arrows on the left side to rotate the chart.